zdoom-docs/stable/api-actor-State.md

    The scope of this state.
 See *Action Scoping*.
 Can have any of the `DefaultStateUsage` flags.

-- `bCANRAISE`
+- `bCanRaise`

-   State has the `CANRAISE` flag, allowing `A_VileChase` to target this actor for healing without entering an infinitely long state.
+   State has the `CanRaise` flag, allowing `A_VileChase` to target this actor for healing without entering an infinitely long state.

-- `bDEHACKED`
+- `bDeHackEd`

    `true` if the state has been modified by DeHackEd.

-- `bFAST`
+- `bFast`

-   State has the `FAST` flag, halving the duration when fast monsters is enabled.
+   State has the `Fast` flag, halving the duration when fast monsters is enabled.

-- `bFULLBRIGHT`
+- `bFullBright`

-   State has the `BRIGHT` flag, making it fully bright regardless of other lighting conditions.
+   State has the `Bright` flag, making it fully bright regardless of other lighting conditions.

-- `bNODELAY`
+- `bNoDelay`

-   State has the `NODELAY` flag, forcing the associated action function to be run if the actor is in its first tic.
+   State has the `NoDelay` flag, forcing the associated action function to be run if the actor is in its first tic.

-- `bSAMEFRAME`
+- `bSameFrame`

    `true` if the state's frame is to be kept from the last frame used, i.e., is `#`.

-- `bSLOW`
+- `bSlow`

-   State has the `SLOW` flag, doubling the duration when slow monsters is enabled.
+   State has the `Slow` flag, doubling the duration when slow monsters is enabled.

 - `DistanceTo`